 1. What is APIDT?

-2. What will APIDT do?
+2. What does APIDT do?

-3. How will APIDT be funded?
+3. How is APIDT funded?

 On 25 March 2020, APIDT received a transfer of a range of historical IPv4 address space, from WIDE Project, Japan, on two conditions: that it be offered for sale on the IPv4 address market, and that the proceeds be used in support of Internet development in the Asia Pacific region.